 Institutional policy explains in detail the procedures to be used by the institution for compliance with the provisions of the Act.
 Copies of the policy can be found in Registrar Services.
 That office also maintains a Directory of Records, which lists all student educational records maintained by the institution.
 Information known as Directory Information will be published unless the student specifically requests that Registrar Services withhold this information.
 Directory Information is defined as the following: student name, local and permanent addresses, telephone numbers, date of birth, major(s), dates of attendance, previous educational institutions attended, and degree and awards received.
 Questions concerning the Family Educational Rights and Privacy Act may be referred to Registrar Services.

 In addition to the grade requirements and an acceptable cumulative grade point average (3.0 or better) detailed in the graduate section of the Academic Catalog, good standing in the School of Graduate Studies is dependent on a student’s meeting standards of professionalism stipulated in his or her program’s Student Handbook.
 Failure to meet these standards may result in probation, suspension, or dismissal from the program.
-A student who is removed from a program by suspension or dismissal in the course of a semester is not entitled to a tuition refund.
+A student removed from a program by suspension or dismissal during a semester is not entitled to a tuition refund.

 Notice of Nondiscrimination